One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 All of the variables above are important to consider, but ultimately you need to choose a savings target that is a good fit for your family.
 It comes down to preference and comfort.

-Clearly, someone earning a ton of passive income from real estate might not need as large of an emergency fund as someone who's primary source of income is an hourly part-time job.
+Clearly, someone earning a ton of passive income from real estate might not need as large of an emergency fund as someone whose primary source of income is an hourly part-time job.

 My wife and I both work full-time in unrelated industries, and we have no kids, but we maintain an emergency fund of a bit more than six months of expenses.
 That's just what it takes for us to sleep well at night.